MattSurabian/msg/README.md

 # MSG
+An experimental crytographic library for Go.

-Named after Monosodium Glutamate, the MSG encryption library is written in Go and uses AES256-GCM and NACL to facilitate secure data data sharing between multiple parties without need for out of band secret key transmission.
+Named after Monosodium Glutamate, the MSG encryption library is written in Go and uses AES256-GCM and NaCl to facilitate secure data sharing between multiple parties without need for out of band secret key or passphrase transmission.

-While NaCl is great for securing short messages between two parties, it doesn't support creating a single cipher text for multiple recipients.
-Likewise, AES256-GCM works well for large messages but requires that the secret key or a passphrase capable of generating the secret key be communicated out of band.
+NaCl's simplicity and security come at a price.
+Multiple party decryption of a single ciphertext is not possible without shared keys.
+Instead, new cipher text must be created for each individual with which a user intends to communicate.
+MSG addresses this by using AES-256-GCM (Galois Counter Mode) to secure the initial message and then encrypting the secret key used by AES with NaCl.
+The final ciphertext is the concatenation of the AES-256-GCM cipher text with fixed size repeating blocks of NaCl ciphertext containing the key necessary to decrypt the original message.

 ## Encrypt
 *Signature:* ( **plainText** []byte, **authorizedPubKeys** []\*[32]byte, **selfPubKey**, **selfPrivKey** \*[32]byte)